safe-global/safe-docs/source/services/relay.md

 Clients should verify the server’s response by the following process:
-Reconstruct sender address from "signature" Reconstruct safe address from sender address and nonce = 0 Verify that "safe" checksum and reconstructed safe addresses checksum are the same Verify that "signature" is correct for hash of "tx" Verify that "tx" has valid bytecode [postponed until mainnet release] If all checks pass, then transaction and safe address are valid and user can transfer at least "payment" amount of ETH to the safe address.
+Reconstruct sender address from "signature" Reconstruct Safe address from sender address and nonce = 0 Verify that "Safe" checksum and reconstructed Safe addresses checksum are the same Verify that "signature" is correct for hash of "tx" Verify that "tx" has valid bytecode [postponed until mainnet release] If all checks pass, then transaction and Safe address are valid and user can transfer at least "payment" amount of ETH to the Safe address.
 Otherwise, the response has error or it is compromised, and it should not be used any further.

 ---
 ### /safes/\<address\>/funded PUT
-Signal funds were transferred, start safe creation
+Signal funds were transferred, start Safe creation

 #### Returns:
 > HTTP 202